kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 ## Accessing Kiali in OpenShift

-By default, installation exposes Kiali through a Route.
+By default, Kiali is exposed through a Route if installed on OpenShift.
 The following command should open Kiali in your default web browser:

 ```